The review of PSD2

 We have mainly focused on the latter aspect, because this reflects the ambition of the European Commission to drastically shake up the European payment landscape.
 The idea was that banks and other payment services providers (in jargon: Account Servicing Payment Service Providers, ASPSPs) make the current payment details of their customers available.
 TPPs can request a license to use that data, such as balance and credits and debits.
 With the explicit consent of the user, the TPP can obtain the data via an open API call.
 This will put an end to the relatively closed payment market and create a new level playing field (“Open Banking”) in which multiple parties can develop new, innovative services based on payment data.

 At various times we have considered whether the PSD2 Directive has produced the desired results.
 Now, some 4 years after the actual implementation of PSD2 by the Member States, it is time to formally evaluate the Directive.
-The European Commission has submitted a request to this effect to the European Banking Association (EBA) (1).
+The European Commission has submitted a Call for Advice to this effect to the European Banking Association (EBA) (1).
 The EBA has until June 30, 2022 to report and advise on this.
 We are curious about the results, but think that you don’t need to have a crystal ball to be able to anticipate it to some extent.

 The questions addressed in the review process